Milan scavenger hunt and city tour

 Some of the city’s most beautiful attractions include the Duomo di Milano, an impressive Opera House, a striking castle, ancient churches and a great variety of museums and art galleries.
 Milan scavenger hunt is surely the best way to explore the city !

-Explore Milan, playing our scavenger hunt !
+Explore Milan, playing our scavenger hunt and city tour!

 It is an outdoor activity combining playing, walking and learning!